taridepaco/MusicTopicEvolution/docs/webpage.md

 As in literature, the topics covered in song lyrics have evolved over time.
 One may think that it is easy to guess which are the most common but...
 Would that be correct?
 Let's find out!

 Keep on reading to discover this interesting analysis performed, thanks to a Natural Language Processing topic model, over around 3700 song lyrics from the 40's until now.
-We will see which these topics are,  how their popularity evolved as the world changed thorugh the decades and if any of them plumbered in a given time or suddenly appeared and skyrocketed from then (spiler alert: a lot of "fuck, "shit" and "money" possibly involved in the latter topic).
+We will see which these topics are,  how their popularity evolved as the world changed through the decades and if any of them plumbered in a given time or suddenly appeared and skyrocketed from then (spoiler alert: a lot of "fuck, "shit" and "money" possibly involved in the latter topic).

 Let's walk together through the complete creation process of this project where the different tools and decisions made along the way will be explained and (hopefully) justified, which may help understand the code (available in my github repository). \ref{}